skilled-reflection/skilled-reflection.github.io/club_meetings.md

 *Note: We have a [new-join process](membership.md), but it isn't required to attend.*

+## This week (3/4)
+Before you “endure” a torturous midterms, and compensate with an exquisite break, take a hot minute (hour) to gaze at the nature of the roller coaster you’re on with some skilled reflection.
+If nothing else, you’ll be better prepared for the ups and downs.

+"Midterm spring break: Spring break midterm"

+Tuesday (tomorrow) 4 – 5 pm Steenbock library, rm 102
+Friday, 1:30 – 2:30 pm College Library, rm 2258

 ## Last Themed Session

 "Reclaiming time: My personal goals